c-49/honey-bear-bot/README.md

 - `/mood [feeling] [note]` - Log your daily mood with an optional note
   - Feelings: struggling, difficult, managing, okay, good, great, healing, peaceful
   - Posts to the designated mood check-in channel for community support
+  - Includes "💬 Reach Out" button to create support threads
 - `/moodstats [period]` - View your mood analytics with visual charts
   - Periods: Last 7 days, Last 30 days, or All time
   - Shows mood distribution, trends, streaks, and statistics

+### Affirmation Tracking
+- `/affirmation [affirmation]` - Share a positive affirmation on your healing journey
+  - Post your affirmations to inspire and encourage others
+  - Automatically reacts with ✨ emoji
+  - Includes "💬 Support" button to create support threads

 ### No-Contact Tracking Commands
 - `/nocontact set [date]` - Set your no-contact start date (MM-DD-YYYY format, defaults to today)